-The first step in conducting a climate change analysis is to assess exposure and sensitivity to changing climatic conditions.
+The first step in conducting a climate change analysis is to assess the risk, or combined effects of exposure and sensitivity, to changing climatic conditions.
 In the absence of quantifiable likelihoods and impacts (an absence of which is common in assessing a range of future conditions), risk is evaluated by combining how exposed a region is to climate change, and the sensitivity of the project to those exposures.
 Exposure refers to the degree to which the project may be influenced by changes in climate.
 Sensitivity to exposure commonly involves an assessment of the project, considering tolerance changes to factors such as temperature, precipitation, and other key processes.
 It may also be relevant to consider the sensitivity to exposure of the surrounding ecosystems and habitats, where these habitat, species and ecosystems are integral to the project objectives and outcomes.
+This characterization of risk along with adaptive capacity, the ability of a system to adjust to climate change (including climate variability and extremes) to potential damages or cope with consequences, determine climate change vulnerability.